EB-5 Visa | U.S. Green Card For Investors | Application

 • If adjustment of status is not possible or not desired, an immigrant visa is applied for at a U.S. consulate outside the United States.
 Upon entry, the investor is considered a Lawful Permanent Resident and receives a stamp in their passport from the immigration officer as proof of this; the green card itself will be sent within a few weeks or months.

-We consult on the EB-5 green card for investors
+Our advice on the EB-5 green card for investors

 Contact